mahlenmorris/VCVRack/README.md

 And my deepest gratitude to Diane LeVan, for letting me ignore her and/or the world for periods of time just to craft these things.
-I apologize for waking up with new ideas at 5AM, and for having a retirement hobby that is nearly impossible to even start describing to any of ur friends.
+I apologize for waking up with new ideas at 5AM, and for having a retirement hobby that is nearly impossible to even *start* describing to any of our friends.